NegativE333/crisis-connect/README.md

 - **PostgreSQL**: A powerful, open-source relational database system
 - **Sanity**: A headless CMS for managing content
 - **AWS SES (Simple Email Service)**: A scalable email service for sending transactional and marketing emails
+- **Stripe**: A payment processing platform that provides secure and reliable transaction handling for donation processing.

 ## Configuration
 1. Clone the repository to your local machine.